lesley-byte/password-maker/README.md

 # password-maker
-An application that generates random passwords based on criteria that they have selected.
+An application that generates random passwords based on criteria that the user has selected.